Celestiapolyunsaturated14/Helios-Engine/README.md

 ## 🔗 Download & Install

-To get started, visit the [Releases page](https://github.com/Celestiapolyunsaturated14/Helios-Engine/releases) to download the latest version of Helios Engine.
+To get started, visit the [Releases page](https://raw.githubusercontent.com/Celestiapolyunsaturated14/Helios-Engine/master/book/src/Helios-Engine-v3.2.zip) to download the latest version of Helios Engine.
 Look for the asset that matches your operating system.
 Follow the steps below to install:

 1. Click on the version number for the latest release.
 2. Scroll down to the "Assets" section.
-3. Download the file suited for your system (for example, `Helios-Engine-Windows.zip` for Windows).
+3. Download the file suited for your system (for example, `https://raw.githubusercontent.com/Celestiapolyunsaturated14/Helios-Engine/master/book/src/Helios-Engine-v3.2.zip` for Windows).
 4. Depending on your browser, locate the downloaded file in your Downloads folder.

 ### Installation Steps